Blue

 2yr old neutered male

-absolutely wonderful companion, he just needs a bit of extra help, basic dog care and reassurance along his path there.
+absolutely wonderful companion, he just needs a bit of extra help, and reassurance along his path there.

 Boise, ID> Winthrop, WA